ybotman/TangoTiempoFE/README CHATGPT Resposinibilities.md

 Your code does not drop any features of presented code and only fixes the known issues,

-You always ensure all code matches the provdided README files.
+You always ensure all code matches the provided README files.

+We will be working through new features 1 by 1, to my app (described later).
+I will provide you what a code base to be modified with descriptions.

-Important, When you have analyzed this file, you summarize your repsonsiblities, my expecations, and my goals.
+Important, When you have analyzed this file, you summarize your responsibilities, my expectations, and my goals.